longnca/excel-personal-finance-dashboard/README.md

 - Form Controls
 - Macros and VBA

-## Note
+## How to view the project
+- Download two Excel files (`.xlsx` and `.xlsm`) directly from this GitHub repository.
+Open them on your computer with MS Excel installed.
+- For more information and a video demonstration of navigating the Excel dashboard, visit my [portfolio website](https://www.longnguyendata.com/project/personal-finance-dashboard/).
-- Certain charts may not appear if the MS Excel version being used is Excel 2016 or an older version.
+- Please note that some charts may not appear in Excel 2016 or older versions.
+I built this dashboard using the latest updated version of MS Excel 365 (April 2023).
 - Enabling macros is necessary to utilize the functionality of resetting the slicer (the red garbage bin icon on the top right).
 Don't worry, as a data analyst, I prioritize data security, and I won't cause any harm to your computer.
 To enable the macros, please follow the instructions [here](https://tinyurl.com/enabling-macros).
-- However, if you’re not comfortable enabling macros, then you can use the version without macros.
+- However, if you’re not comfortable enabling macros, then you can use the version without macros, which is the `.xlsx` file.
+- If you have any questions regarding the notebook and the analysis, please feel free to contact me.